SFDO-Tooling/CumulusCI/docs/robot_new.rst

 What makes Robot Framework an ideal acceptance testing framework for Salesforce?

 * Human readable test cases: Robot uses *domain-specific language*, or DSL, for testing in a browser.
 A DSL takes a complex set of instructions and presents them in a human-readable language.
-In the instance of Robot, instead of writing elaborate code for your test cases, you use basic, digestible keywords that don't require code syntax or functions.
+With robot, instead of writing elaborate code for your test cases, you use basic, digestible keywords that don't require code syntax or functions.
 * Test cases use keywords: Robot helps circumvent the actual writing of code (or, more accurately, writing as much code as previously required) by instead relying on reuseable keywords.
-* Libraries provide keywords: Salesforce has a comprehensive standard library of Robot keywords created specifically to anticipate the needs of testers.
+* Libraries provide keywords: Salesforce has a comprehensive standard library of robot keywords created specifically to anticipate the needs of testers.

 Existing testing tools like Apex and JEST are good for writing unit tests and low-level integration tests.
 However, it can be difficult to separate the intent of the test, and the features being tested, from the implementation of the test when using those tools.

 Here's how robot was designed specifically to address problems associated with writing high-level acceptance tests using technology designed for unit and integration tests.

 * Tests are written as a sequence of keywords that together form a domain-specific language tailored to testing Salesforce applications.
 In the previous test example, ``Salesforce Insert``, ``Salesforce Get`` and ``Should be equal`` are all keywords.
 * Keywords allow implementation details to be hidden from the test.
-In the previous test example, a new contact is created with the ``Salesforce Insert Contact`` keyword without the user seeing all the steps required to make an API call to create a contact.
+In the previous test example, a new contact is created with the ``Salesforce Insert`` keyword without the user seeing all the steps required to make an API call to create a contact.
 * Robot organizes keywords into libraries, which provides a simple and effective method of organizing and sharing keywords between tests, and projects.
-In the previous example, defining ``Salesforce.robot`` as a resource automatically pulls in dozens of Salesforce-specific keywords.
+In the previous test example, defining ``Salesforce.robot`` as a resource automatically pulls in dozens of Salesforce-specific keywords.
-* Robot tests can be easily read and understood by all stakeholders of a project (such as a product manager, scrum master, doc writer, and so on), not solely by the person who wrote the test.
+* Robot tests can be easily read and understood by all stakeholders of a project, such as a product manager, scrum master, doc writer, and so on, not solely by the person who wrote the test.